flukadocker/F4D/README.md

 * Opening external files (e.g. spectrum data read by a source routine) with relative path doesn't work.
 Using absolute path (i.e. /docker_work/folders/filename) for opening the file works.

 * The `Editor` function of flair is not working.
-Any text editor on the native OS can be used to modify the input files, or the `emacs` custop package can be installed to make the `Editor` function work again.
+Any text editor on the native OS can be used to modify the input files, or the `emacs` custom package can be installed to make the `Editor` function work again.

 * Files with spaces in their name not recognized correctly.
 Renaming these files will solve the problem.